Execution

-Credentials are needed by docsteady to log into JIRA.
+Credentials are needed by docsteady to log into JIRA and ZEPHYR.
 The easiest way to do this is by setting up the following environment variables:

 export JIRA_USER=<jira-username>